 Who are we?

-We are accessgreen limited; our registered address is: Jigginstown Commercial Centre, Newbridge Road Naas Co.
+ACCESSGREEN limited is an Irish company.
+Our registered address is: Jigginstown Commercial Centre, Newbridge Road Naas Co.
 Kildare Ireland.
 Company No: 590334.

 What is our role under the General Data Protection Regulation (GDPR)?